 Where to start?
 The first and third Wednesday of each month at 5 p.m.
-PST, Edutopia blogger and community facilitator Lisa Dabbs and a team of co-moderators host New Teacher Chat on Twitter -- hashtag #ntchat.
-The weekly chats offer new teachers the chance to connect with experienced educators and others new-to-the-profession around the country, pose questions and ask for advice.
+PST, Edutopia contributor and community facilitator Lisa Dabbs and a team of co-moderators host New Teacher Chat on Twitter -- hashtag #ntchat.
+The twice-monthly chats offer new teachers the chance to connect with experienced and other new-to-the-profession educators around the country, pose questions, and ask for advice.

-Also, our resource roundup for rookie teachers features a ton of insightful blogs on subjects like classroom management, lesson planning, and building relationships with parents, mentors, and administrators.
+Edutopia's resource toolkit for rookie teachers features a ton of insightful blogs on subjects like classroom management, lesson planning, and building relationships with parents, mentors, and administrators.
 Edutopia's New Teachers topic page is another great source.
-To help you on your way, here are a few other useful tips from around the Web.
+To help you on your way, here are a few other useful sources from around the web.

-New (Middle School) Teacher 911 from MiddleWeb: If you're a new teacher in a middle school classroom, this is a great premier.
-MiddleWeb -- a website for middle school educators -- has collected a host of great resources for new teachers, from advice to classroom-management tips.
+- New (Middle School) Teacher 911 From MiddleWeb: If you're a new teacher in a middle school classroom, this is a great primer.
+MiddleWeb, a website for middle school educators, has collected a host of great resources for new teachers, from advice to classroom-management tips.
 Also, check out 21 of MiddleWeb's Best New Teacher Resources, which highlights more great MiddleWeb content for new teachers.

-New Teacher Resources from TeacherVision: This roundup from TeacherVision covers all the bases.
-Really, it seems there an answer here for just about every new teacher question.
+- New Teacher Resources From TeacherVision: This roundup from TeacherVision covers all the bases -- there's an answer here for just about every new teacher question.

-The Best Advice for New Teachers from Around the Web: Author Larry Ferlazzo has a fabulous round-up of links to great teacher advice on his personal site.
-Some pieces are thought-provoking, some light-hearted; Either way, it's a great list of experienced educators sharing their thoughts with teachers new to the profession.
+- The Best Advice for New Teachers From Larry Ferlazzo: On his personal site, author Ferlazzo has a fabulous roundup of links to great teacher advice from around the web.
+Some pieces are thought-provoking, some lighthearted; in all, it's a great list of experienced educators sharing their thoughts with teachers who are new to the profession.